Hormonal imbalance symptoms range from unexplained weight changes to persistent fatigue. Here’s what to look out for and how to find relief.

 Medication and supplements

 For some imbalances, medical intervention may be necessary.
-Medication options may include hormone replacement therapy, thyroid medications, birth control pills, or targeted supplements.
+Medication options may include hormone replacement therapy, thyroid medications, birth control pills, Medical Interventions When Needed

 Addressing the root cause

-Hormonal imbalances are highly common but often overlooked causes of many chronic symptoms.
-Hormonal imbalance symptoms include everything from unexplained weight changes to sleep problems and changes in skin or hair.
+Hormonal imbalances are remarkably common yet frequently overlooked causes of chronic symptoms ranging from unexplained weight changes to sleep problems and skin or hair issues.

 About the author